-Budgeted cost: £38391
+Budgeted cost: £ 40,986

 Activity Evidence that supports this approach Challenge number(s) addressed Teaching and Learning focus on evidence-based strategies to support Quality First Teaching.
 Supporting the Attainment of Disadvantaged Pupils (DFE, 2015) suggests high quality teaching as a key aspect of successful schools.
+In conjunction with EEF's diagnostic strategies to be implemented.
 1 Improving literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
-This academic year 2022/23, we will focus on literacy across the curriculum to devise key strategies and implement targeted interventions across the school.
+This academic year 2024/25, we will focus on literacy across the curriculum to devise key strategies and implement targeted interventions across the school.
 It will be led and implemented first in English to help raise attainment for disadvantaged students.
-Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in maths and English: word-gap.pdf (oup.com.cn) 1,3 Academic improvement in all years.
-Focused meeting with Progress Leads Rigorous monitoring and tracking of pupil progress through all faculties with regular updates on progress with 3 and 4 in Year 11 and planned interventions across all subjects. a bespoke SLT link.
+Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in all subjects.
+GL assessments and KS2 data to be used together to formulate solid baselines.
+1,3 Academic improvement in all years.
+Focused meeting with Progress Leads in Year 11 and 13 and planned interventions across all subjects.
+Rigorous monitoring and tracking of pupil progress through all faculties with regular updates on progress with a bespoke SLT link.
 Evidence indicates that mastery learning can deliver approximately five additional months' progress on average.
-(EEF 2020) Increased staffing in curriculum allows for smaller class sizes and a varied and ambitious curriculum offer.
-Social Stratification Theory research.
-EEF suggests that high quality teach- ing strategies are the most effective way of supporting pupils and narrowing gaps 1 and 4 Training will be provided for staff to ensure assessments and consequent whole school data is analysed and acted upon correctly by all members of staff at all levels.
-To include CATs, GL and FFT assessments and analysis.
+(EEF 2020) 3 and 4 Training will be provided for staff to ensure assessments and consequent whole school data is analysed and acted upon correctly by all members of staff at all levels.
+To include GL assessments and utilise ALPS and FFT to draw analysis.
 Implementation of SISRA to support leaders to closely monitor and track whole school data and acted upon appropriately by all members of staff.
-Standardised tests allow reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2, 3, 4
+Standardised tests allow reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2, and 3